ColOfAbRiX/the-road-to-fp/01_different_way_of_thinking.md

 bigger world to explore that you can then render with Scala (or the functional language of your choice)

+## About naming

+Functional programming was born in academy and it borrows a lot of names from mathematics.

+This means that many names that you will encounter might sound scary to you.
+Names like functors, comonad coalgebras, lifting or semigroups are certainly very unfamiliar to us programmers and I found them very cryptic and not understandable when I started to learn FP.
+But now I want to address this concern that many beginners might have because I believe it's completely unfounded.

+These terms are cryptic just because programmers are not familiar with mathematics and for no other reason.
+A name is just a label that is assigned to a concept and what is important is the concept not the word.
+FP started in mathematics so things got named by mathematicians first and that's the end of it, there is no relation to how easy or difficult to learn a name is.
+Just learn the concept and assign the label you're being told to it.
+If it makes it easier you can think of how difficult a mathematician might find to learn programming terms like REST API, subclassing, interface or Liskov substitution principle.
+They are just labels.

+For the concern that these terms are not understandable I point the finger to low quality educational material online or to the wrong understanding of people writing articles.
+Again, not a problem of the name itself.
+And this guide is meant to address precisely this issue.

 ## References

 * [Category Theory and Declarative Programming][1]